-- Form FTB 3531, California Competes Credit

-- Form FTB 3540, Credit Carryover and Recapture Summary

-- Form FTB 3554, New Employment Credit
+- Form FTB 3531, California Competes Tax Credit - Enter only the recaptured amount used.
+Get the instructions for form FTB 3531, Part III, Credit Recapture, for more information. - Form FTB 3540, Credit Carryover and Recapture Summary - Form FTB 3554, New Employment Credit

-Line 39 - Credit to your 2021 estimated tax Enter the amount from line 38 that the estate or trust wants applied to their 2021 estimated tax.
+Line 39 - Credit to your 2022 estimated tax Enter the amount from line 38 that the estate or trust wants applied to their 2022 estimated tax.